Austin Community College announces the winner of the 2014 Balcones Poetry Prize: ONCE IN THE WEST (Farrar, Strauss and Giroux) by Christian Wiman

-The Balcones Center for Creative Writing at Austin Community College is pleased to announce the 2011 Balcones Poetry Prize.
+The Creative Writing Department and the Division of Arts and Humanities at Austin Community College are pleased to announce the 2014 Balcones Poetry Prize.
 The prize of $1,500 recognizes an outstanding book of poetry published during the year.

 Four finalists were also named:

 - Storm Toward Morning, Malachi Black (Copper Canyon Press)

 - A Woman Without a Country, Eavan Boland (W. W. Norton and Company)

 - The New Testament, Jericho Brown (Copper Canyon Press)